pixee/codemodder-python/src/core_codemods/docs/pixee_python_secure-flask-cookie.md

 This codemod sets the most secure parameters when Flask applications call `set_cookie` on a response object.
-Without these parameters, your Flask application cookies may be vulnerable to being intercepted and used against your system.
+Without these parameters, your Flask application cookies may be vulnerable to being intercepted and used to gain access to sensitive data.

 The changes from this codemod look like this: